And then I said it. “I think I have postnatal depression.”

 It’s not the first time that I have dealt with postnatal depression, or depression for that matter.
 However. each time. it creeps up on me.
 It always catches me off guard.

 A few instances occur where I shock or disappoint myself, strange, insecure thoughts start to haunt me, anxiety starts to clench at my chest, until I have so many bad days that I realise it’s deeper set than something I can just shake off.
 The hardest part is often acknowledging it, and then talking about it.
-I found sharing it was a big step towards accepting it myself.
+I found sharing it was a big step towards accepting it myself and learning how to how to reduce anxiety.
 But then came that common question, “Why do you feel depressed?”
 It doesn’t make sense.
 That’s the hardest part.
 You try to make sense of it but you just can’t.
 You want to lock your head in you hands and feel in control.
 But you’re swerving on ice with no breaks.

 Unfortunately, loving your kids and your family more than life just doesn’t fix it, no matter how much you and others feel it should.
 The only thing that reassures me, is that I have weathered this storm before.
 I went through similar emotions when my daughter started weaning.
 I’m confident that the cause is my hormones being out of kilter, exasperated by chronic sleep deprivation, and a general lack of self care.